Satharus/satharus.me/_posts/2023-08-25-reverse_engineering_101.md

 Reverse engineering is a very broad field which has lots of applications.
 Not just that, but almost anything can be reverse _engineered_ too.
 Let's take a look at it in this post.
 <!--more-->
 ## Reverse Engineering
 Reverse engineering is basically understanding the internals of something without having access to the original design.
-While a lot of people think of software when the words "reverse engineering" are said.
-It, unsurprisingly, isn't limited to software.
+While a lot of people think of software when the words "reverse engineering" are said, it, unsurprisingly, isn't limited to software.

 Anything that has properties and behaviour can be reverse engineered.
 For example, mechanical parts can be reverse engineered to create a replacement for a broken part in a mechanical system if a replacement is no longer being sold.
 You would have to reverse engineer the system, know where that part fits, what its dimensions are, what material it is made of, etc...